 Genetic testing.
 A separate law prohibits employers from asking or requiring an applicant or employee to undergo genetic testing and from discriminating on the basis of genetic test results (IA Code Sec.
 729.6).
 The law also prohibits employers from offering a prospective employee pay, benefits, or employment in return for the applicant's agreement to submit to genetic testing.
 As a general rule, asking applicants about genetic disorders or about test results would violate this law.
 The law applies to all public and private employers.

-The BFOQ exception allows an employer to make an employment inquiry only where the inquiry is reasonably necessary to the normal operation of the employer's business, and there is no less ...
+The BFOQ exception allows an employer to make an employment inquiry only where the inquiry is reasonably necessary to the normal operation of the employer's business, and there is no less intrusive way to ensure ...